DorukSega/quark/README.md

 ```

 ### 2. Playground Mode
-This is a mode made to be able to manually test the system.
+This is a mode designed to be able to manually test the system.

-To start in this mode, write `quark DatabaseName.db`.
+To start in this mode, write `quark {DatabaseName}.db`.

 Following are the commands one can use in this mode
 ```